EU Licensed4.8/5

 3. Slowing intestinal glucose absorption

-NICE guideline NG28 recommends metformin as the first drug to try for all adults newly diagnosed with type 2 diabetes, unless there is a specific contraindication.
+NICE guideline NG28 suggests metformin as the first drug to try.
+This applies to all adults newly diagnosed with type 2 diabetes.
+This is unless there is a clear reason not to use it.

 Standard metformin doses on the NHS